effector/effector/src/content/docs/en/conventions/naming.md

 ## Stores naming

 Your stores should be distinguished by a `$`.
-Will you make it as a prefix either postfix - doesn't really matter.
+The choice between prefix or postfix is mostly a matter of personal preference.
 This should be done to have a better search experience in your IDE.

 ```js
 const $user = createStore({});